 Business rates reliefs will be provided automatically through the Business Rates billing system.
 Eligible businesses will be sent new bills in due course and any rates already paid for 2020/21 will be refunded.

 The Government is applying to the EU to remove any State Aid limits which might otherwise reduce the amount of rates relief that could be awarded.

 A further £500m Hardship Fund for local authorities was also announced in the Budget which will be used to support individuals struggling financially as a result of the pandemic.

-The Government have announced further grant funding to support businesses affected by the national lockdown from Thursday 5 November – Wednesday 2 December.
+The Government previously announced further grant funding to support businesses affected by the national lockdown from Thursday 5 November – Wednesday 2 December.

-The Local Restrictions Support Grant is for businesses in a rateable value property that are required to close under the national lockdown.
-During this period a single grant to cover the four-week period will be paid to each eligible business.
+The Local Restrictions Support Grant is for businesses in a rateable value property that were required to close under the national lockdown.
+During this period a single grant to cover the four-week period is payable to each eligible business.

 Low-interest Business Interruption Loan Scheme

 The Chancellor also announced the availability of low-interest loans of up to £5m, to help small and medium-sized enterprises with their cashflow and other loans for larger businesses.
 This has been coordinated by the British Business Bank.

 The Government has also introduced the Bounce Back Loan Scheme (BBLS) to enable smaller businesses to access finance more quickly during the coronavirus outbreak.

 Worcestershire County Council has launched its new Here2Help Business programme response to the COVID-19 pandemic.
 The £3m programme is designed to assist local Worcestershire Businesses to recover, adapt, develop and support future resilience as lockdown measures reduce.